Lauren Nourse

-Lauren Nourse (born 10 August 1982) is a former Australia netball international.
-Between 2007 and 2011 she made 25 senior appearances for Australia.
+Lauren Nourse (born 10 August 1982) is an Australian former international netballer.
+Between 2007 and 2011, she made 25 senior appearances for Australia.
 Nourse was a member of the Australia teams that won the gold medal at the 2007 World Netball Championships and the silver medal at the 2010 Commonwealth Games.
 Between 2004 and 2012, Nourse played for Queensland Firebirds.
-In 2011 she captained Firebirds when they won the 2011 ANZ Championship.
+In 2011, she captained Firebirds when they won the 2011 ANZ Championship.

 Early life and education

 Nourse is originally from South Australia.
 She was born in Loxton and grew up in Port Lincoln where she attended St Joseph's School and played netball for Saint Mary's.
 She later attended Immanuel College, Adelaide.

 Playing career

 South Australia

 Between 1998 and 2003, Nourse represented South Australia in the Australian National Netball Championships at under-17, under-19, under-21 and Open levels.

 Contax

 Nourse also played for Contax in the South Australia state league.
 In 2002, together with Natalie von Bertouch, Carla Dziwoki and Kirby Mutton, she was a member of the Contax team that won the state league title.